KumariNagireddi/Freelancing-Application-MERN/README.md

 Here's the **corrected and properly indented version** of your 📂 **Project Structure – FreelanceApp-MERN** section, formatted to look clean in a README:

 ---
+Here's the **corrected and properly indented version** of your 📂 **Project Structure – FreelanceApp-MERN** section, formatted to look clean in a README:

+---

 ### 📂 Project Structure – FreelanceApp-MERN